Learning From Our Past – Reasons For Studying Ancient History

 History is intertwined with hundreds of other areas that could not so easily progress without it.
 These include medical knowledge, sociology, psychology, social structure, health and safety, linguistics, forensics, construction, planning; the list goes on and on.

 In addition to being able to explain certain modern situations, the study of history is essential to the progression of the human race.
 Understanding the past, for instance, gives us comfort because we are not the first people to experience things and we can see the potential of the future.
 A person moving to the other side of the world is comforted and enabled by the fact that thousands of people (if not more) have done so previously.
 A company sees potential in the future because of what people have achieved in the past.

 Studying history in itself is a tradition and one with a firm base, it is vital to the progression of humanity personally and on a wider stage, but above all it fulfills a moral obligation to our ancestors.
 It allows cultures to continue with a better understanding of where they came from, and gives them a respect for their heritage.
 Perhaps, most importantly, it provides a better and wiser comprehension of everything passed down to us.

 Thoughts on this post?
 Additional ideas on the importance of studying history?
-Please feel free to share them with the OTA community on my Facebook page; we would love to hear from you!
+Please feel free to share them with the OTA community on our Facebook page; we would love to hear from you!

 Interested in learning more about ancient history?
 You can review a list of OTA’s History courses here:<!=========Events list Template 2.3.1=========>